FAQS

 Your ticket purchase helps us cover our operational costs, as well as ensure that the Black and Brown people working around the clock to make this event happen are fairly compensated for their time and work.

-In some cases, customer service may be able to assist - we can be reached at KwanzaaCrawl2024@gmail.com
+In some rare cases, Kwanzaa Crawl customer service may be able to switch your team manually.
+Email KwanzaaCrawl2025@gmail.com to find out.

 Then: